 Stock Options - Effective March 4, 2013, the Company adopted the Stock Option Plan of Holding (the "Plan") pursuant to which the Company's Board of Directors may grant stock options or other stock-based awards to key employees, consultants, and directors.
-The Plan is authorized to grant up to 411,385,851 shares of common stock (equivalent to 10% of outstanding shares) to be issued upon exercise of the options.
-The shares subject to each award can be granted with an exercise price per share of no less than 100% of the fair value of the Company's stock at the date of grant.
+The Plan, as amended, is authorized to grant up to 3,204,066 shares of common stock to be issued upon exercise of the options.
 The Company's share price used to estimate the fair value of the option at the grant date was based on a combination of income and market approaches, which are highly complex and sensitive.
 The income approach involves the use of a discounted cash flow method, with the cash flow projections discounted at an appropriate discount rate.
 The market approach involves the use of comparable public companies market multiples in estimating the fair value of the Company's stock.
 The expected term used to calculate the fair value of all options considers the vesting date and the grant's expiration date.
 The expected volatility was estimated by considering comparable public companies, and the risk free rate is based on the U.S treasury yield curve as of the grant date.
 The dividend assumption is based on historical experience.
 The fair value and estimates will no longer be necessary if the Company goes public because it will rely on the market price to determine the market value of its common stock.
-Prior to 2015, the Company had granted a total of 411,385,080 options with an exercise price of \$0.03356476 per option, and all options expire 10 years from the date of grant.
+Prior to 2015, the Company had granted a total of 2,413,271 options with an exercise price of \$5.73 per option, and all options expire 10 years from the date of grant.